Import and preferential origin

 A preferential agreement says that, in principle, trade in goods of preferential origin between the EU and the other country will take place without tariffs.
 To qualify for this tariff exemption, companies must prove that their goods meet the rules of origin.
 These rules of origin are set out in the agreement.

 To benefit from a preferential trade agreement, the products being imported must have preferential origin status.
 This means that goods must either be manufactured from raw materials or components which have been grown or produced in the beneficiary country.
-Or, if that is not the case, at least undergo a certain amount of work or processing in the beneficiary country.
-Such goods are considered to be ‘originating’.
+This is called 'wholly obtained'.
+If that is not the case, the product must at least undergo a certain amount of work or processing in the beneficiary country.
+Such goods are considered to be ‘originating’ as well.

 A practical example of preferential origin for import

-This is the case if you import your hats from, for example, Japan, Mexico, Mozambique, the UK, or Canada, but also from other countries.
-If you import your hats from one of those countries, you do not have to pay any import duties provided it can be shown that the products originate or were made or processed there.
+This is the case if you import your hats from, for example, Japan, Mexico, Mozambique, the UK, or Canada, or other countries the EU has a trade agreement with.
+You do not have to pay any import duties provided it can be shown that the products originate or were sufficiently processed in the selling country.

 What steps do you need to take to prove origin?